marcusoftnet/marcusoftnet.github.io/_posts/2012-09-20-applying-switch-framework-to-meetings_6992.md

 Start tracking the quality of each meeting with a simple ROTI (Return On Time Invested)the way out of the room.
 Supply templates for doing so and post them on the doors for example.
 This will have a two-folded effect;

-1. You, as an organiser, will start to see trends and get some data to improve upon.
+1. You, as an organizer, will start to see trends and get some data to improve upon.
 If you collect them and analyze them you can start to see company trends
 2. Everybody knows that we will do a ROTI of the meeting quality after each meeting.
 This will put a little pressure on us to do a good meeting.
 Nothing to threaten people with but just making sure that we think.

 Try to find simple stuff that helps us getting into the motion of just